eight04/wakfu-autobuild/README.md

   --second-mastery=<masteries>      a comma separated secondary mastery list.
 Example: "singleTarget,melee".

   --disable-category=<types>        a comma separated category list.
-Example: "costume,accessory"
+Example: "accessory,back"

   --ap-to-damage                    calculate ap as a damage modifier.
   --range-to-damage                 calculate range as a damage modifier.
 This adds 3 damage inflicted for each